aoguai/AGPicCompress/docs/README-EN.md

                                 quality is ignored.
   -s, --size-range INTEGER...
 Min and max size in KB.
 Tries to maintain
                                 quality while ensuring size is within range.
+  -wq, --webp-quality INTEGER   Quality for WebP conversion (1-100).
+Default
+                                is 100.
   --help                        Show this message and exit.
 ```